 Fourteen Required Youth Elements - The Grantee will offer programs that make the following services available to their participants.
 Each activity/program must be recorded in SCWOS as they become applicable to each client.
-The contract shall use the appropriate and designated activity codes to initiate participants into training activities in the South Carolina Works Online Service System:
+The grantee shall use the appropriate and designated activity codes to initiate participants into training activities in the South Carolina Works Online Service System:

-14 Required Youth Elements and Associated Activity Codes

-(Activity code numbers and durations may change with the implementation of WIOA in SCWOS)
+14 Required Youth Elements and Associated Activity Codes (Activity code numbers and durations may change with the implementation of WIOA in SCWOS)

 The Grantee will offer programs that make the following services available to their participants.
+A memorandum of agreement (MOA) will be completed with all partners providing any of fourteen elements not provided by the Grantee.
+A detailed list of partnering agencies with contact information will be provided to the Upstate Workforce Board annually (no later than the end of the first quarter of the program year).
 Each activity/program must be recorded in SCWOS as each becomes applicable to each client:

-1.1 Tutoring and study skills leading to the completion of the GED--Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential
+1.1 Tutoring and study skills leading to the completion of the GED--Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential.